ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

 remembered where he was and who he was talking to.
 To his estimation, it had been something like twenty years since the events that Cain had just described to him took place.
 Seth looked around saw that Cain had made quite a life for himself out here in exile.
+The hut he was sitting in was very homely, and he could see that Cain was very conscientious when it comes to gathering and baking food.

 "I could have worked with my parents and Abel over many years to try and understand our differences, but killing Abel brought me to that end much